Tony Hendra: Television and films

+In 1979, Hendra served as a producer on Disco Beaver from Outer Space, a National Lampoon TV special for HBO.
+The special incorporated both the main character and story elements from Dragula: Queen of Darkness, a comic story Hendra had written for National Lampoon issue #20 (November 1971) that had been illustrated by Neal Adams.

 In 1984, Hendra co-created, co-wrote, and co-produced the British television satirical show Spitting Image, for which he, Jon Blair, and John Lloyd were nominated for a British Academy Award in 1985.
 He was ousted from the production after the first six shows, being replaced by Rob Grant and Doug Naylor.
 He played Ian Faith in This Is Spinal Tap.

 He appeared in several other films and television programs, including Miami Vice, The Cosby Mysteries, and Law & Order: Criminal Intent.
-In 1997, Hendra and director Ron Shelton wrote The Great White Hype, a satire of racism in boxing, starring Samuel L. Jackson, Damon Wayans, Jamie Foxx, Jeff Goldblum, and Peter Berg.
+In 1997, Hendra and Ron Shelton were credited as screenwriters on The Great White Hype, a satire of racism in boxing, starring Samuel L. Jackson, Damon Wayans, Jamie Foxx, Jeff Goldblum, and Peter Berg.
 He co-conceived and wrote the English dubs of three of the films created by Belgian animator Picha, including The Missing Link (1980), The Big Bang (1987), and Snow White: The Sequel (2007).

 Family life and child sexual abuse allegations

 Hendra was married twice.
 His first marriage, to Judith Christmas in 1964, produced two daughters and ended in an acrimonious divorce in 1985.
 He and his second wife, Carla, lived in New York City with their three children.

 In 2004, at the time that his memoir Father Joe was achieving best-seller status, Jessica Hendra, the younger of Hendra's two daughters from his first marriage, submitted an op-ed piece to The New York Times in which she asserted that her father failed to include in his narrative of "deliverance through faith and atonement for his failings" that he had sexually abused her as a young child.
 The newspaper declined to publish the piece but did assign a reporter, N. R. Kleinfield, to investigate her charges.

 On 1 July 2004, The New York Times published Kleinfield's story, including details of the alleged acts of molestation and interviews with two of Jessica's therapists, three friends, her mother and her husband.
 All said that Jessica told them at different times of being molested: in her mother's case, when she was 12.
-A former boyfriend told Kleinfield however, that Jessica never spoke of it during their years together, that she was "very unstable emotionally" and that "I can't believe it happened."
+A former boyfriend told Kleinfield, however, that Jessica had never spoken of it during their years together, that she was "very unstable emotionally," and that "I can't believe it happened."